Imputed righteousness: Lutheran view

 Philipp Melanchthon, a contemporary of Martin Luther, stressed the classic Lutheran desire to distinguish carefully and properly between Law and Gospel.
 In doing so he emphasized that Law binds, convicts, and drives people, while the Gospel proclaims repentance, the promise of grace, eternal life, and proclaims their liberty in Christ.

 Reformed view

 The Reformed and Presbyterian churches have generally followed the Lutherans on the importance of distinguishing the law and the gospel.
 Articulated in terms of Covenant Theology, law and gospel have been associated with the Covenant of Law (Mosaic, not to be confused with Covenant of Works, Adamic) and the Covenant of Grace, respectively.
 Historically, they have been more open to the broader biblical language the Lutheran Formula of Concord calls "correct" but not "proper."
-Recently, some prominent theologians have disputed the centrality of the law-gospel distinction in the Reformed tradition.